Friday, July 27, 2012

 Isla Mujeres garbage truck when it was newer.

-At six in the morning I can hear the tired engine and the loud exhaust sounds of the muffler-less municipal garbage truck.
+At six in the morning, I can hear the tired engine and the loud exhaust sounds of the muffler-less municipal garbage truck.

 The crew operating the garbage truck are currently only two houses south of ours.
-I have to hustle to get the can out on the street before they pass us by.
+I have to hustle to get the can out on the street before they pass by.
 The guys wave and holler a greeting as the truck slowly rolls up to our curb.

 It's good to be back on Isla.